Ella475/Driver-Awareness-Monitoring/README.md

 3. If you are using your phone:

-    You need to change the IP adress to he one of your computer.
-You can find the IP address of your computer, for more information, see the site below:
+   You need to change the IP address to he one of your computer.</br> If you don't know how to find the IP address of your computer, see the site below:

    https://www.med.unc.edu/it/guide/operating-systems/how-do-i-find-the-host-name-ip-address-or-physical-address-of-my-machine/

-   Update this in InDriver-Awareness-Monitoring/app/src/main/java/com/example/driverawarenessdetection/utils/ServerIpAddress.java file.
+   Update this in In Driver-Awareness-Monitoring/app/src/main/java/com/example/driverawarenessdetection/utils/ServerIpAddress.java file.

-4. If you are using an emulator, you will not need to change the IP address.
+   1. If you are using an emulator:

+   You don't need to change the IP address.

    You will need to make sure that the front camera input is taken from webcam 0.

    <img src="images/webcam.jpg" alt="alt text" style="width:20%;">

-5. You are ready to go!
+4. You are ready to go!

 ## Usage
 The app can be used in two ways: as a user or as a supervisor.